 Vinayak M. Kumar

-I am a third-year Ph.D. student in UT Austin's Computer Science Theory group, fortunate to be advised by David Zuckerman.
-I am interested in analytic and combinatorial problems in pseudorandomenss, like correlation bounds, Boolean function analysis, and coding theory.
+Hello!
+I am a fourth-year Ph.D. student in UT Austin's Computer Science Theory group.
+I'm very lucky to have David Zuckerman as my advisor.
+I am interested in combinatorial and probabilistic problems in pseudorandomenss and complexity theory, like hashing, coding theory, and circuit lower bounds.

 Before joining UT Austin in 2021,